brainsatplay/brainsatplay/docs/docs/getting-started/02-create-an-applet.md

 Now that you've set up a local version of The Brains@Play Platform, this tutorial will guide you through the creation of an applet with brainsatplay.js.

-## Register your Applet
+## Create your Applet
 ---

 ### Copy the Template
-First, copy the Applet Template folder, located at `src/applets/Templates`, anywhere under the `src/applets` directory.
+First, copy the Applet Template folder, located at `src/applets/Templates`, into the relevant category folder of the `src/applets` directory.

 Rename template files according to the details of your app.
 It should look something like this:
 ```